 NJR Editorial Committee

-The Editorial Committee has always supported an in-depth research study programme and is delighted to see the developments in the NJR’s approach to research with the strategic direction being shaped by NJR Research Committee Chairman, Professor Mark Wilkinson.
-Precis of just some of the most recently published research papers are published in section 3.7 of the full report.
-In addition, we would particularly encourage you to explore the research published since the last annual report in Appendix 4.
+The Editorial Committee has always supported the NJR’s research study programme and is delighted to see the developments in the NJR’s approach to research with the strategic direction being shaped by NJR Research Committee Chair, Professor Mark Wilkinson.
+Precis of just some of the most recent NJR-supported research papers that use NJR data are published in section 3.7 of the full report.
+In addition, we would particularly encourage you to explore research using NJR data that has been published since the last annual report which you can find here.

-Finally, details of implant and unit-level activity and performance can be found both in the full report and in more detail in the specific document in the Downloads area.
-We also publish a document reporting usage of prostheses in the most recent full calendar year.
+Details of implant and unit-level activity and performance can be found both in the full report and in more detail in the specific document in the Downloads area.